[Written by the late Larry Burchall, and originally published on Bernews back in 2010]

 This off-the-field family element of Cup Match is still a strong Bermudian tradition today.
 It shows in the habit of families staking out ‘family pitches’ at the match grounds and hosting their friends at these sites.

 Finally, in 1902, the very first formally organized challenge match between Cricket Clubs was played.
-A team selected from players from the all-black Somerset Cricket Club played against a team from the all-black St Georges’s Cricket Club.
+A team selected from players from the all-black Somerset Cricket Club played against a team from the all-black St George’s Cricket Club.
 Both clubs put up money and bought a silver Cup.
 This was the prize to be played for every year and is the Cup still played for today.

 Even a hundred years after Emancipation, the match holiday was still not an official holiday.
 It was still a time during which black Bermudians followed their hundred-year old custom and simply did not turn up for work.